Polymer/old-docs-site/1.0/docs/start/first-element/step-4.md

     when the user clicks or taps on a target with a mouse or finger.
 (The `listeners` object works with built-in events like `keydown` and `keyup`, too.)

-Save the `icon-toggle.html` file and run the demo again.
+Save the `icon-toggle.html` file and look at the demo again.
 You should be able to press the button and see it toggle between its pressed and unpressed states.

 <img src="../../../images/first-element/databound-toggles.png" alt="Demo showing icon toggles with star and heart icons.
 The icons have a black border, and the pressed icons are colored red.">

-**Learn more: data binding.** To see how the demo works, open `demo/icon-toggle-demo.html` and take a look around.
+**Learn more: data binding.** To see how the demo works, open `icon-toggle-demo.html` and take a look around (if you downloaded the code, you'll find this file in the `demo` folder.)
 Yes, the demo for this element is _also_ an element.
 The element uses <a href="https://www.polymer-project.org/1.0/docs/devguide/data-binding.html#property-notification">two-way data binding</a> and a <a href="https://www.polymer-project.org/1.0/docs/devguide/data-binding.html#annotated-computed">computed binding</a> to change the string displayed when you toggle the button.